ZeroKlu/vscode-workspace-launcher/README.md

 * **.\one-file\version.txt**: PyInstaller version file converted from YAML using pyinstaller-versionfile

 #### Test Files ####

+Note: For convenience, all of the files listed below have been merged into a single Python file (***test_project.py***) for final delivery.
+However, to facilitate an easy understanding of the components, I have left the documentation below broken down by file.

+* **test_workspace_program.py**: PyTest tests for the main executable file
+    * Fixtures:
+        * **default_settings_file**: Relative path to the settings file on the current workstation.
+    * Test Functions:
+        * **test_verify_windows**: Tests the function to verify that the OS it's running on is Windows
+        * **test_get_settings**: Test to verify that a proper *WorkspaceSettings* object is returned with a valid JSON file and an invalid file path returns nothing.
+        * **test_unsupported_os_alert**: Test to validate that the program exits with a meaningful message when run on an unsupported OS.

 * **test_workspace.py**: PyTest tests for the *Workspace* class
     * Fixtures:<br>